hyua29/Networking-/Terms.md

 [CA](https://en.wikipedia.org/wiki/Certificate_authority)
 - certificate authority
 - [watch vedio](https://www.youtube.com/watch?v=DWQpxiXwccQ)
+- CA certification happens when the packets are sent and are installed at both ends
 - Server certificates typically are issued to hostnames, which could be a machine name (such as ‘XYZ-SERVER-01’) or domain name (such as ‘www.symantec.com’)
 	- a web site operator obtains a certificate by applying to a certificate provider with a certificate signing request